finale-lua/luaosutils/README.md

 The test folder contains [`test-luaosutil.lua`](https://github.com/finale-lua/luaosutils/blob/main/test/test-luaosutil.lua).
 This shows a working example that downloads the Google Mail icon to the folder where the script is running.

-### download_url_sync
+### download\_url\_sync

 Downloads a url synchronously.
 You supply a timeout, and the function fails if the timeout expires.
 The timeout cannot be less than zero.
+Do not use synchronous calls except for very small files where you can limit the timeout to 1 or 2 seconds.
+Synchronous calls block Finale's user interface.

 |Input Type|Description|
 |----------|-----------|